 Around a third of people in the UK have high blood pressure, but most don’t know it.
 Despite this it remains the biggest single cause of death in the UK.
 It doesn’t have any symptoms so, the only way to find out is to have a blood pressure check.
-Untreated high blood pressure is the major risk factor for strokes, heart attacks and heart failure.
+Untreated high pressure is the major risk factor for strokes, heart attacks and heart failure.
 It is also a major risk factor for kidney disease and dementia.

 Due to social distancing measures One You Merton are unable to provide Pressure Stations for free blood pressure checks this year.